 Quarter 1 2015: On 26 January 2015, the Group announced the expiry of the extension granted to NIS, regarding their three-well drilling programme in Falcon's Makó Trough Licence in Hungary.
 The July 2014 deadline for completion of drilling and testing of the three-well programme was extended by Falcon to 31 December 2014 to enable NIS to fulfil its three well obligation.
-NIS has only drilled and tested two wells.
-Falcon is currently evaluating, and will pursue, all options available to the Company to derive shareholder value as NIS has not fulfilled its commitments under the Agreement.
+NIS had only drilled and tested two wells.